 Already got your EIN and ready to get going?
 Then let’s do this!
 Here’s a great example of a step-by-step payroll process.

 You’ll need to collect every employee's personal information, Social Security number, and tax filing status.
-If you’re running a tight ship, you’ll have most of the payroll tax processing documentation you need already, as the following forms should be completed on a new employee’s first day of work:
+If you’re running a tight ship, you’ll have much of the payroll tax processing documentation you need already, as the following forms should be completed on a new employee’s first day of work:

 In addition to the relevant tax and registration documents, you’ll need to collect a few other vital pieces of information: